liquidinvestigations/old-docs/manual/Readme.md

 After finding a document in _Hoover_, you can select text, and click on the button that appears next to the selection.
 Alternatively, click the _Hypothesis_ sidebar on the right side of the page, to see all annotations.

+## Collaboration tools
+Working in a team requires communication and coordination.
+The Liquid distribution comes with a chat app – _Matrix_ – and a wiki – _DokuWiki_.
+Users can share notes and exchange messages in a private and secure environment.

+### Chat – matrix.org
+Go to the homepage and click on _Matrix_.
+Log in with your credentials on the liquid node.
+Here you can create and join chat rooms, and start private conversations.

+### Wiki - DokuWiki
+Go to the homepage and click on _DokuWiki_.
+Log in with your credentials on the liquid node.
+Go to _sitemap_ (upper right) to see a list of all wiki pages.
+See DokuWiki's manual for details on creating pages and the wiki syntax.